 The amount of disability benefits you can receive through workers’ compensation depends on the state laws where you live.

 Average weekly wages are typically calculated by taking your daily wage and multiplying it by the number of days you worked in a year.
-Then, that number is divided by 52 to get your average weekly wage.
+Then, that number is divided by 52 to get your average weekly salary.

 Partial Disability Benefits

-If your injuries prevent you from performing certain types of work, you may be able to return to work doing a job with lighter duties.
-You would still be able to receive weekly benefits at two-thirds of the difference between your average weekly wage before you were injured and the average weekly wage you earn after the injury, up to $383 per week and 350 weeks (Georgia Code section 34-9-262).
+However, you would still be able to receive weekly benefits at two-thirds of the difference between your average weekly wage before you were injured and the average weekly wage you earn after the injury—up to $383 per week for 350 weeks according to OCGA § 34-9-262.

 Medical Benefits

-Besides weekly payments for partial or total disability, you can also receive workers compensation benefits to cover costs like:
+Besides weekly payments for partial or total disability, you can also receive workers’ compensation benefits to cover costs like:

 - Medical bills